GuiMoraesDev/english-spelling-checker/README.md

 ## Description of that project 📖

-This project it's to test the user spelling skills
+This project it's to test the user spelling skills.</br>

+## Project layout 📜

+The project layout can be found the this [link](https://www.figma.com/file/JrEhup3mslJ4ob0fFIImB3/EnglishSpellingChecker?node-id=201%3A184)

 ## Requirements 🛑